Amrita-TIFAC-Cyber-Blockchain/2025_22AVP103-Mastery-Over-Mind/Assets/Journal/CB.SC.U4CYS25043/README.md

 # 22AVP103 - Mastery Over Mind

 ## Journal Record
-11/11/25
+18/11/25
 Place:Amrita Vishwa Vidyapeetham

 Person 1: Ajay
 I am grateful to have Ajay as my senior.
 His guidance has been a major factor in my adjustment to Amrita.
-When I was new, he was the one who guided me through how things work here on campus.
-This assistance was very important.
-He also helped me with my academics, which I found challenging.
-He specifically taught me how to manage both academics and extracurricular activities.
-This is a difficult balance, and he provided a clear method.
+When I was new to the campus and unsure of how things worked, he personally took the time to show me around, explain the academic system, and guide me on whom to approach for different matters.
+That first-day support made my transition much easier.
+He also helped me with my academics, which I initially found challenging.
+He taught me how to balance both academics and extracurricular activities, even sitting with me once to help me create a proper schedule when I felt overwhelmed.

-I can recall a specific instance of his help.
-One day, I was in the library.
-I was in the process of preparing for a Modern Physics test.
-This test was scheduled for the next day.
-I was feeling very frustrated while preparing for this test.
-The concepts were complex, and I was not understanding them.
-Ajay noticed my frustration.
-He approached me and took the time to make me understand the concepts.
-He explained them in a different way that was much clearer.
-As a direct result of his guidance, I performed well in that test.
-My positive outcome was attributable to his intervention.
+I can recall several specific incidents where his help made a huge difference.
+One of the most memorable was a day in the library when I was preparing for my Modern Physics test.
+I was frustrated, stressed, and unable to understand the concepts.
+Ajay noticed this, approached me, and patiently explained everything in a clearer way.
+Because of his guidance, I performed well in that test.
+I am also grateful for the time he supported me during a particularly stressful week when I had multiple assignments due.
+He helped me prioritise my tasks, reviewed my work, and encouraged me when I felt like giving up.
+These moments of genuine guidance and support have deeply impacted me, and I remain thankful for his presence in my journey

 Person 2: Rohini Ma'am